Insurance Regulatory Update July 2020

 EIOPA is asking interested parties to give their views on the risks and benefits arising from technological changes and whether they have any proposals on solutions or next steps.

-Comments must be received by EIOPA before 7 September 2020 using the survey available here.
+Comments must be received by EIOPA before 7 September 2020.

 EIOPA’s press release can be found here.